Embracing sustainable travel together

 In the journey towards sustainability, your baseline is like your compass.
 It’s only once you’ve measured your performance – for example in carbon emissions or water consumption – that you can start to set goals and plan how to reach them.

 It’s now easier than ever to run your property without plastic – and it’s never been more important.
 Plastic takes years to break down, harms wildlife and damages the environment.
 This guide will show you how to protect both by reducing your plastic consumption.

 Fresh water is becoming increasingly scarce.
 That’s why we need to start cutting water consumption today – and it’s going to take more than just asking guests to reuse towels.
 But the environmental and financial upsides are worth the investment.

 Certification shows the world your commitment to sustainability.
 But while the Travel Sustainable badge lends credit to your efforts and helps attract more eco-conscious guests, the process itself is even more valuable – helping you set priorities and fill gaps in your sustainability plans.

 About a third of the food produced for human consumption is lost or wasted.
 Given that food can represent a significant cost, reducing waste has huge savings potential – and a positive impact on your environmental footprint.

 The accelerated warming of the planet – and the resulting impact on ecologies and economies – makes energy sources and efficiency the top sustainability priorities.
 But reducing energy consumption and switching your remaining power needs to renewable sources doesn’t just benefit the planet.
 It can also lower your operational costs.

-- Working to reduce the carbon footprint of our operations - We’ve done extensive work on understanding our baseline carbon footprint and have now set targets for reducing this.
-At the same time, we’re sustainably refurbishing a number of our offices – working with landlords and building owners to understand the complexities of operating in a sustainable way
+- Working to reduce the carbon footprint of our operations – We’ve done extensive work on understanding our baseline carbon footprint and have now set targets for reducing this, completing our transition to 100% renewable electricity in 2021.
+At the same time, we’re working with landlords and building owners to further understand the complexities of operating in a sustainable way.